-Utilizing personnel with specialized knowledge and skill in transfer pricing regulations to assist in evaluating (i) the reasonableness of the Company's transfer pricing policies, based on comparisons to comparable companies and precedents set by the various taxing authorities that govern the jurisdictions in which the Company operates, and (ii) jurisdictional profit margins to ensure that the Company's intercompany transactions and other income allocation methodologies are appropriate and comply with the Company's transfer pricing policies.
+Utilizing personnel with specialized knowledge and skill in transfer pricing regulations to assist in evaluating (i) the Company's transfer pricing policies, which is based on comparisons to comparable companies and precedents set by the various taxing authorities that govern the jurisdictions in which the Company operates, and (ii) jurisdictional profit margins to ensure that the Company's intercompany transactions and other income allocation methodologies are appropriate and comply with the Company's transfer pricing policies.

-/s/ BDO USA, LLP
+/s/ BDO USA, P.C.

 We have served as the Company's auditor since 2007.
-Dallas, Texas March 17, 2023
+Dallas, Texas March 28, 2024